awsdocs/amazon-glacier-developer-guide/doc_source/api-upload-part.md

 9. Authorization: Authorization=AWS4-HMAC-SHA256 Credential=AKIAIOSFODNN7EXAMPLE/20120525/us-west-2/glacier/aws4_request, SignedHeaders=host;x-amz-content-sha256;x-amz-date;x-amz-glacier-version, Signature=16b9a9e220a37e32f2e7be196b4ebb87120ca7974038210199ac5982e792cace
 ```

-The parts can be uploaded in any order; Amazon Glacier uses the range specification for each part to determine the order in which to assemble them\.
+The parts can be uploaded in any order; Glacier uses the range specification for each part to determine the order in which to assemble them\.

 ### Example Response<a name="api-job-get-examples-sample-response"></a>